 - The Constitution of the ICEM came into force in 1954.

 - In November 1980, the name of the group was changed to the Inter-governmental Committee for Migration (ICM), the word ‘European’ being dropped to recognize the broader and worldwide role of the body.

 - Further amendments to the ICM Constitution were made in 1987, effective 1989, and ICM formally came to be known as IOM.

-The objectives of the IOM are to provide for the organised transfer of migrants, including refugees, displaced persons and other individuals forced to leave their homelands; meet the needs of both emigration and immigration countries, and provide migrants with resettlement services.
+The objectives of the IOM are to provide for the organized transfer of migrants, including refugees, displaced persons and other individuals forced to leave their homelands; meet the needs of both emigration and immigration countries, and provide migrants with resettlement services.

 - The IOM has a Council, an Executive Committee and a Secretariat.

 - The Council consists of representatives of all member-states and observer-states and meets annually.
 It has the powers to decide on matters of policy, programmes and finance.

 - The nine-member Executive Committee meets twice a year and is elected annually.

 - It is responsible for preparing the work of the Council and making recommendations on the basis of reports by sub-committees on budget and finance, and coordination of transport.

 - The Secretariat is headed by a Director-General.